martinphellwig/CaTDD/READ_ME.txt

 the return value of the actual implement method.
 Finally if no exceptions have been thrown, the return value of the implement method is returned.

-If anything is not correct you will get an extended stacktrace explaining exactly what interface/implement went wrong and why it went wrong and, if appropriate, what input value was.
+If anything is incorrect you will get a modified stacktrace  explaining exactly what interface/implement went wrong and why it went wrong and, if appropriate, what input arguments where used.

 What about the overhead?
 ------------------------